Data-Science-for-Linguists/NLSS_Project/progress_report.md

 I found that the first object in every JSON file is information about the stream.
 Using the recorded_at attribute, I can pull the date of each VOD out of the comments and use this to attach VODs to comments and maybe to put together the comments split over multiple videos.

 I encountered my first three part video while grabbing the last few video IDs.

+# 11/1
+All comment JSONs have been downloaded, and are now being organized to put into the full data frame.

+I'm tring to figure out the best way to store the comments so that I can add them to the video data frame.
+I think a multi-index solution may be the best choice.
+My outer most index will be the date the video was recorded (which can help us put back together split VODs), the inner index could be the commenter, and then have a column for the comments.